williamsharkey/iknowpi/README.md

-# Coding style - MINIMAL, literal, simple & stupid
+# Coding style - minimal, literal, simple & stupid

 No precompilers like coffeescript, SASS, or typescript.